Werasilz/Werasilz/README.md

 ## Hi there 👋

-### &nbsp;About Me 🚀
+### About Me 🚀

-🖐️ &nbsp;Experienced Unity Game Developer specializing in 2D & 3D games on PC and mobile platforms.
+Experienced Unity Game Developer specializing in 2D & 3D games on PC and mobile platforms.
 Skilled in developing AR & VR games using Oculus and Cardboard, as well as Virtual Tours 360° and metaverse on Spatial and Sandbox.

 ----
 ### Tech Stack 🛠